-On first impression, there is hardly a superlative too extreme to capture the epic scale of this city of some 15 million—or 14, or 16; no one really knows for sure—that sprawls in all directions.
+On first impression, there is hardly a superlative too extreme to capture the epic scale of this city of some 22 million—or 21, or 20; no one really knows for sure—that sprawls in all directions.
 The traffic, the people, the chaotic rhythm of Cairo will all reinforce this impression, threatening to overwhelm you.
-So take your time, relax over a mint tea in a café, or wander the quiet back alleys,
+So take your time, relax over a mint tea in a café, or wander the quiet back

 Like so much else in Egypt, Cairo's charm is a product of its history, its network of districts and communities the physical remains of a thousand years of being conquered and reconquered by different groups.
 The city didn't really begin, as you might expect, with the pharaohs; they quartered themselves in nearby Memphis and Heliopolis, areas only recently overtaken by Cairo's outward urban spread.
 The Pyramids at Giza, on the west bank of the Nile, mislead the eye in search of Cairo's origins because this has always been an east-bank city.
 It's only since the 1960s that the city has moved faster than the river, leaping the banks and drawing in the endless modern suburbs on the west bank.